 - Clinical experience with college student population strongly preferred

-- At least 400 direct therapy hours with adult clients; with no less than 300 accrued during the doctoral program
+- No less than 300 AAPI intervention hours accrued during the doctoral program

 - Hours must be accumulated no later than the APPIC ranking date.